sambhav2612/karumanchi/README.md

 DS Problems from karumanchi.
 This repository  follows the [C++ Best Practices](https://lefticus.gitbooks.io/cpp-best-practices/content) written by Jason Turner.
 Some of the code follows the general C++ 11 guidelines such as replacing conventional `NULL` pointers with `nullptr`.

-## Latest Update
+## Changelog

+- v0.2.3: Seperate executables from source files.
-Update Chapter 9 in v0.2.2
+- v0.2.2: Update Chapter 9.

 ## Pathway